drongh/moneyRecords/README.md

 # moneyRecords
-This is practical program of recording the cost.
+This is practical program of recording the items.